 These rules are also applicable to pedelecs, e-scooters (e-roller in German), and self-balancing vehicles such as Segways.

-I have StVZO updated to December 2019 + lots of fixes and interpretation clarifications from other sources (e.g. the wall shot requirements, there are errors in it and the wording can be interpreted in various ways!).
-The fixes were relatively small up to mid 2017, but from then on the technical rules used are not just the parts of the old TA but also additional intermediate rules, and that fact is not made clear anywhere until you get to deal with people in KBA and/or the test facilities.
+The changes to StVZO were relatively small rule clarifications up to mid 2017, at which time the public part of StVZO itself was changed quite a bit, but the technical rules (not public) were from that point on a mix of parts of the old TA and additional intermediate rules.
+That fact is not made clear anywhere until you get to deal with people in KBA and/or the test facilities.
 Weird but true.
-The changes in the rules since the first version that I got hold of (2010-9-2) are slight, and don't influence the analysis here except that the nonsensical aiming rule has been removed mid 2017 (with a bogus reason!).
+The changes in the rules since the first version that I got hold of (2010-9-2) are still slight though they allow more, and these changes don't influence the analysis of the parts that I analyse here, except that the nonsensical aiming rule has been removed mid 2017 (with a bogus reason!).
 I discuss only a little bit of the technical changes and intermediate rules as it's not that interesting for consumers.

 But note that most of that is not of interest to most cyclists and on this page I analyse just a few things from StVZO, that are most interesting for me and possibly for other consumers, and that are of interest to understand how the rules are restrictive for bicycle lighting.
 What else StVZO/TA contains is rules about the wiring, status indicators, batteries, housing and materials which must be able to withstand certain chemicals, of course the exact beam patterns, and there is more.
 It is mostly of interest to manufacturers, not end users.

-From time to time I get questions about acquiring StVZO in English, well, it's only published in German, and as with many rules, they are not free... (you can buy the whole set here: Kirschbaum Verlag, StVZO).
+From time to time I get questions about acquiring StVZO in English, well, it's only published in German, and as with many rules, they are not free... (you can buy the whole set here: Kirschbaum Verlag, StVZO, however, that is NOT complete and not up to date, there are other standards used beside StVZO/TA and other requirements that are not in any standards, this is something you can only get to know by being 'in the loop' on what the rules are...
+I tell a bit more on this below).
 If you want it in English you need to get it translated (which is a lot of work), and then you need to interpret the rules which are unclearly written, even sometimes contradictory, and incomplete (not including some rules that have been made), and containing old rules that should have been taken out (but haven't because nobody bothered to sort it out and publish it in 'Verkehrsblatt').
 Then the actual rules are since mid 2017 out of date, a lot of other standards are being used in conjunction, some things are still in TA but will change etc.

-Full translation of the German rules StVZO+TA (technical requirements) + FzTV (build/production requirements) in English, including analysis, summaries, build suggestions, description of the approval procedure, with consultation and help for the approval procedure included, is available to companies wanting to enter this market (for bicycles, pedelecs to 25 km/h, and more information on rules for fast-pedelecs/e-bikes).
+Full translation of the German rules StVZO+TA (technical requirements) + FzTV (build/production requirements) in English, including analysis, summaries, build suggestions, description of the approval procedure, additional standards, information on other requirements that are not published in any standards, how the rules are going to evolve, and much more, along with consultation and help for the approval procedure included, is available to companies wanting to enter this market (for bicycles, pedelecs to 25 km/h, and more information on rules for fast-pedelecs/e-bikes).
 I have a sample of this for interested companies, email for information.
 I've also included information on whether approvals for non-standard lighting (such as lighting using non-standard power sources such as contactless rim dynamos and rim mounted lights, are likely to be succesful, with some requirements for any non standard lighting, and some examples.

 The whole process is fairly involved and expensive (but still far less cost than a development of a lens/reflector).
 Besides the big cost of lens/reflector development, there are: the approval procedure up to 2000 euro, company verification (around 1000 euro), assigning the approval itself about 500 euro.
 After that comes the choice to get help or do it yourself, in the latter case you will need to get all standards and get all German text translated and then spend quite a bit of time to figure out what the requirements really entail (and keep track of how the rules change).